-'''

-openssl pkcs12 -export -in MYCERT.crt -inkey MYKEY.key -out mycerts.p12 -name LS -CAfile MYCACERT.crt -caname myCAname -chain
+openssl pkcs12 -export -in MYCERT.crt -inkey MYKEY.key -out mycerts.p12 -name LS -CAfile MYCACERT.crt -caname myCAname -chain you must order the certificates such that the root certificate is the last certificate in the chain.

-'''

 The command will prompt you for a password to be associated to mycerts.p12.
 Note that MYCACERT.crt file must be the chain of the root and all the intermediate certificates of your CA. If you have these in different PEM files you can create the MYCACERT.crt file as: